Compartment coach: Early compartment coaches

 The first compartment coaches in the 19th century comprised several cabins on one undercarriage, similar to the post coaches.
-Compartment coaches with doors for each compartment, without any connexion between compartments, were built up to the end of the 20th century.
+Compartment coaches with doors for each compartment, without any connection between compartments, were built up to the end of the 20th century.
 The disadvantages of this design were that passengers could not use the toilet or visit the dining car and that train staff had to climb along the outside of the coach on running boards in order to check tickets.
 Countless four-, six- and eight-wheeled vehicles of this type were used in Germany and especially by the Prussian state railways.

 Development

 Prussia

 Until about 1880, four-wheeled compartment coaches were typical.
 After the end of the wave of nationalisations the Prussian state railways, around 1895, acquired the quieter-running six-wheelers.
 For this, so-called norms were established for four-, six- and, later, eight-wheeled classes of coach.
 For the six-wheelers, both fixed axle and sliding axle designs were envisaged.
 Those coaches designed specifically for suburban traffic (Berlin, Hamburg) had no toilets.
 On the other coaches, a gangway was specified in order to keep the number of toilets to a minimum for economic reasons.
 Numerous coaches had therefore to be converted.
 After the end of the 19th century, fourth class compartment coaches were also procured.

 Four- and six-wheeled compartment coaches were initially used in all train categories on main lines.
 With the advent of the D-Zug express coaches in 1892, compartment coaches were deployed in passenger trains on main lines and in built-up areas.
 Here it became abundantly clear that, in addition a faster turn round of passengers, access to station platforms on main lines could only be permitted if passengers had valid tickets and trains could not be boarded until shortly before their departure.
 So ticket checking by the guard became a function of station staff.
 By contrast, open coaches were common on branch lines, because there were often no platform barriers on branch line stations and so tickets had to be checked in the train itself.